gekko3622/87-88-Fiero-Splice-In-Headlight-Controller/README.md

 **V2.1 has been retained in the repository for those who want to use external inline fuses or don't feel the need to.**

 ![image0](https://github.com/gekko3622/87-88-Fiero-Headlight-Controller/assets/166318874/afa2760a-d98e-4d06-80ae-5b2233025cc9)\
 **Note:** This is my personal PCB, based on version 2.0.
-The files contained in this project are version 2.1.\
+The files contained in this project are version 2.2 and 2.1.\
+V2.2 adds provisions for standard ATC fuses on the main 12V lines to the motors.
+Other minor trace routing optimizations were added as well.
 V2.1 is electrically identical.
 The only changes made were to reposition and enlarge some of the silkscreen label text for legibility.

 ## Intro